 Collaborate with Hull University and the Audiences Agency in the evaluation and research into the composer residencies’ use of the Minute of Listening programme in Hull and audience engagement of the NMB weekend in July 2017.

 This Agreement also includes conditions relating to the licence from the Foundation (on behalf of Sound and Music) for use of Minute of Listening in the composer residencies (see Schedule 3).
-Hull City of Culture will ensure that all participating community groups and agreed Licenced Users (composers and music leaders) have received and agreed to the Terms of Use
+Hull City of Culture will ensure that Licenced Users (composers and music leaders) have received, agreed to and abide by the Terms of Use set out in Schedule 3.
+Hull City of Culture will provide Sound and Music with copies of the Terms of Use signed by Licenced Users.

+Hull City of Culture will send the Terms of Use signed by the Licenced Users to Judith Robinson, The Organisation for New Music and Sound, 3rd Floor, South Wing, Somerset House, Strand, London, WC2R 1LA.

 The Foundation will: